 Deborah’s kids were excited—for their own rooms, for two bathrooms, and for a backyard.

 And Deborah was excited too.
 She took pride in her home, and still regularly updates her décor.
-Over the 20 years she’s owned the home, Deborah’s updated the doors, windows, furniture, appliances.
+Over the 20+ years she’s owned the home, Deborah has updated the doors, windows, furniture, appliances.
 She’s painted, done landscaping, had a new fence put up, and the roof redone.
 She’s keeping the home in a good condition so she can pass it down to the next generation.

 Her kids grew up in that home, and when they had kids of their own they lived with Deborah, too.